Stay Connected with the Y and answers to common questions.

 We urge you to follow all guidance from public health officials.
 If you have concerns about your health, the New York State Department of Health has a Coronavirus hotline you can call at 1-888-364-3065.

-How can I stay connected to the Y while the branches are temporarily closed?
+How can I stay connected if I am not comfortable returning the Y in-person?

 Staying connected matters.
-Our branches may be temporarily closed, but YMCA @ Home is here to help you, your family, and our community stay active and engaged.
+Our branches have reopened for programming but YMCA @ Home is here to help you, your family, and our community stay active and engaged.
 We have virtual workout videos, family activities, wellness tips, and more.

-How can I support the Y's emergency response efforts?
+How can I support the Y's community efforts that are greatly needed during this pandemic?

-A donation to the Y during this crisis will allow us to operate our emergency services including child care, counseling services for adults and children, and helping to support our impacted staff.
+A donation to the Y during this crisis will allow us to operate community services including child care, counseling services for adults and children, and more.

 Thank you for supporting the Y. A meaningful gift can be made online on our donation page.

 I paid for program classes in March before you closed.
-Will you be crediting my account when you reopen?
+Will you be crediting my account?

 On March 16, the YMCA closed its doors as mandated by Governor Andrew Cuomo.
 As a result, our YMCA programs including child care, swim lessons, youth sports, and cultural arts, as well as access to the Y for your workouts ended abruptly.